Skyppex/arcana/design/Types.md

 - Check if all of a set of flags are set
 - Check if any of a set of flags are set
+- Check if only one of a set of flags are set
 - Check if all of a set of flags are not set
 - Check if any of a set of flags are not set
+- Check if only one of a set of flags are not set

 ## Implementation Blocks for Traits